-38 Only basic salary should be pensionable.
+- 39. Only basic salary should be pensionable.
 The pension contribution rates for executive directors, or payments in lieu, should be aligned with those available to the workforce.
-The pension consequences and associated costs of basic salary increases and any other changes in pensionable remuneration, or contribution rates, particularly for directors close to retirement, should be carefully considered when compared with workforce arrangements.
+The pension consequences and associated costs of basic salary increases and any other changes in pensionable remuneration, or contribution rates, particularly for directors close to retirement, should be carefully considered when compared with workforce arrangements. - 40.
+Notice or contract periods should be one year or less.
+If it is necessary to offer longer periods to new directors recruited from outside the company, such periods should reduce to one year or less after the initial period.
+The remuneration committee should ensure compensation commitments in directors' terms of appointment do not reward poor performance.
+They should be robust in reducing compensation to reflect departing directors' obligations to mitigate loss.